By Wendy C. Brooks, DVM, DipABVP

 A benign glandular tumor for which no treatment is necessary.

 What is mixed is the type of cell that makes up the tumor: the epithelial cells that line the glandular tissue and the mesenchymal cells that make up the non-glandular portion.
 (Mixed does not refer to a mix of benign and malignant cells.)
-The mixed tumor can be either benign or malignant and the biopsy will indicate this.
+The mixed tumor can be either benign or malignant and the biopsy will indicate this, though by far, most mixed tumors are benign.

 Adenocarcinomas can be tubular or papillary, depending on the gland cells the tumor arises from.
 Adenocarcinomas behave malignantly but how aggressively malignant they are depends not on whether they are tubular or papillary, but on other cellular characteristics described by the pathologist (such as how quickly the cells appear to be dividing and how closely they resemble normal gland cells).
 After reading the description, the oncologist will be able to determine how aggressively to combat the tumor.